Study abroad

 Another unexpected plus of working in healthcare is the surprise that every day on the job can bring.
 There are no mediocre days when it comes to working in healthcare.

 Why do you think there are so many TV shows about nurses, doctors, and the ER?
-If you dislike the monotony that an office job brings, working in healthcare is the complete opposite.
+If you dislike the monotony an office job brings, working in healthcare is the opposite.

 While this can make for some stressful situations, some stress is nothing compared to day after day of uneventful happenings.
 You also get the opportunity to let yourself learn something new every day.

-Because of the irregular nature of your workdays, you’ll be able to develop yourself not only as a healthcare worker but also as a person.
+Because of the irregular nature of your workdays, you’ll be able to develop yourself as a healthcare worker and a person.
 You’ll also stay engaged at every hour, practicing your focus and attention to detail.

-All of these things can help you even when you’re out of uniform to live a fun and productive lifestyle!
+All of these things can help you live a fun and productive lifestyle, even when you’re out of uniform!

 Help People

 Finally, the most important point of all is that working in healthcare can help people.
-And it’s a direct relationship as well; no matter what you’re doing, you are directing helping someone else’s life.
+And it’s a direct relationship as well; no matter what you’re doing, you are directing and supporting someone else’s life.

-You can be making the medicine that saves their lives, giving it to them, or saving them yourself.
-Whether you’re a pharmacist or a paramedic, the work you do makes an instant difference in someone’s life.
+You can make the medicine that saves their lives, give it to them, or keep them yourself.
+Whether a pharmacist or a paramedic, your work makes an instant difference in someone’s life.

-Being able to see that change you make is something many professions don’t get to experience.
-So, if you’re a helper, becoming a healthcare worker can be a great next step in your life.
+Seeing that change, you make is something many professions don’t get to experience.
+So, if you’re a helper, becoming a healthcare worker can be a great next step.

 Working with people all the time is a great opportunity for you to create friendships that last a lifetime.
-In the healthcare field, people bond with patients and coworkers and create a whole new family in the process.
+In healthcare, people bond with patients and coworkers and start a new family.

 The impact you leave on others should be reason enough to take the chance and make a career change to healthcare!